 In a participatory context, with the community and all the local actors engaged, we work to build a common diagnosis to visualize collective necessities and current connections within the territory as a starting point for the co-design process.

-With a collaborative approach, we utilize innovative methods and tools, collective brainstorming sessions, workshops in order to look for new ideas and concepts.
-This is an open process where together with global CivicWise network and the local communities, different possibilities are explored.
+With a collaborative approach, we use innovative methods and tools, collective brainstorming sessions and workshops in order to look for new ideas and concepts.
+This is an open process where local communities, with the support of the global CivicWise network, explore different possibilities.

 5. Open-Ended Design

-With all the information gathered in the conceptualisation phase, we decide on a preliminary design for a project or action that is open to be transformed in the upcoming phases.
+With all the information gathered in the conceptualisation phase, we produce a preliminary design for a project or action that is open to be transformed in the upcoming phases.

 In order to test the ideas and our design as its material reflection we build a real one-to-one scale model.
 Through learning by doing we reconsider our proposal and in the meantime citizens experience and be aware of their capacities in formation of their own territories.
 With feedbacks from the prototyping process we translate our first design into a final one and submit it for implementation.

 We make sure our projects or actions are implemented within the collaborative nature and values of CivicWise.
 We consider implementation not as an end but just a phase of civic mobilization.